Rianto-RNT/rnt-go-mastery/README.md

 - By convention, one-method interfaces are named by the method name plus an -er suﬃx: Reader, Writer, Formatter, etc.
 - Golang fmt package
+- Constant in Go
+  - In Golang, we use the term constant to represent ﬁxed (unchanging) values.
+  - We use constants to avoid possible errors (variables that change when they shouldn’t) or to replace a value only in one place instead of in many places
+  - All basic literals (1, 3.4, “hello”, true) are in fact unnamed constants.
+  - A constant belongs to compile time and it’s created at compile time.
+It’s value can not be changed while the program is running.
+  - Another advantage of using constants is that Go can not detect runtime errors at compile-time but constants belong to compile time so errors can be detect

 ### number) rnt-example-point